 - Get saucy- the sauce for this Mongolian Beef consists of honey, soy sauce, hoisin sauce, ginger and garlic.
 Shake it up, add it to the pan, return the beef to the pan, and cook until it thickens

-How to cook Mongolian Beef with vegetables- I simply sauteed the broccoli and zucchini in a bit of oil before cooking the beef.
+How to add vegetables- I simply sauteed the broccoli and zucchini in a bit of oil before cooking the beef.
 If you are serving immediately, I would add the broccoli to the pan with the beef so that it warms back up, but if you are serving as a meal prep recipe I wouldn’t worry about that.

-How to make Mongolian Beef gluten-free- This recipe is almost GF!
+How to make it gluten-free- This recipe is almost GF!
 Simply swap the soy sauce for tamari and the hoisin for a gluten-free brand.
 Tada!!
 Gluten-free Mongolian Beef!
 If you swap the cornstarch for arrowroot powder you’ve even got yourself some paleo Mongolian beef.

-Want to mix this Mongolian beef recipe up?
+Want to mix it up?
 Here are some swaps you could make to make it your own:

 - swap the beef for chicken or tofu